alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### Enable self-service password reset
 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
-2. Click the "three lines" menu in the top left corner and select "Azure Active Directory"
+2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"
 3. Click `Password reset` in the left hand sidebar
 4. Set the `Self service password reset enabled` toggle to `All`
 5. Click the `Save` icon

 ### Configure MFA on Azure Active Directory
 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
-2. Click the "three lines" menu in the top left corner and select "Azure Active Directory"
+2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"
 3. Click `Users` in the left hand sidebar
 4. Click `Multi-Factor authentication` icon in the top bar of the users list.
 5. Click on `Service settings` at the top of the panel